<?xml version="1.0" encoding="UTF-8"?>

 &lt;ul&gt;

-&lt;li&gt;It is used as pigment in making white colored paints.&lt;/li&gt;
+&lt;li&gt;It is used in making colored glass.&lt;/li&gt;

 &lt;/ul&gt;